 There is so much that’s wrong in provincial politics.
 One is that, under the Liberals, the province raised the taxes and prices on cigarettes and liquour–and then bought manifold shares of those same tobacco and distillery companies.
 They were betting on the fact that profiting off the harm they were ostensibly trying to prevent was a sound, discrete business investment.
 Funding these companies to better their craft of hooking users to their addictions, the provincial government also profited off many of their mentally-ill clients, as most persons with serious mental health diagnoses depend on nicotine to get rid of voices, as well as to wake up properly from the sluggishness of their medication side effects–medications they are court-ordered to take.
 Many, also, then self-medicate with alcohol.
 Wow.
 Did I just type that?

 The previous provincial Liberal government capitalized on the weaknesses of humanity.
 Wow.
 How sound is that?
 Now with John Horgan’s NDPs, the old rules still apply.
 And then some.
-Lottery winnings, windfalls that could potentially benefit those too disabled to work for a bit of extra cash, are deducted from the dole dollar for dollar, as I painfully found out this month.
-The arcane, Liberal-installed rule still is treated indifferently as a cash-grabber by the John Horgan NDP government.
+Lottery winnings, windfalls that could potentially benefit those too disabled to work for a bit of extra cash, are deducted, or “claw-backed” from the monthly income dollar for dollar, as I painfully found out this month.
+The arcane, Liberal-instigated rule still is treated indifferently as a cash-grabber by the John Horgan NDP government.
 Wait, I did just type that.
 Wow.

 The representative at the ministry office, in his explanation to me of why my cheque was thus deducted of declared winnings, even used his stern, punitive tone of voice, playing the schoolteacher persona so he’d have a better chance at not having me argue back.
 He said if I wanted to make rent, there are avenues like taking out a loan or applying for funding help from existing organizations.
 And that process could take months.
 Otherwise, I’d have to look at moving to cheaper accommodation–in Vancouver, in February.
 Wow, really?